The History of Cyberbullying

 Today, we’re past the history of cyberbullying, but cyberbullying occurs on countless social media platforms and apps.
-A ten-second Snapchat post can go viral on Facebook, Instagram, and Twitter in a matter of hours.
+A 10-second Snapchat post can jump platforms and then go viral on Facebook, Instagram, and Twitter in a matter of hours.
 Anyone in the world can view and comment on public videos posted on YouTube.
 In 2010, a Rutgers University student named Tyler Clementi jumped off the George Washington Bridge after his roommate live-streamed a video of Clementi kissing another man on Twitter.
 A federal cyberbullying law passed in 2012 bears his name.

-That same year in Canada a teenager named Amanda Todd killed herself a month after posting a video entitled “My story: Struggling, bullying, suicide, self-harm” to Youtube.
-Todd’s video, viewed more than 17 million times, told of how a stranger convinced her to show her breasts on camera and blackmailed her with the photos.
-The stranger posted the picture on social media and used it as profile pictures of fake accounts he used to friend Todd.
+That same year, a Canadian teenager named Amanda Todd killed herself a month after posting a video entitled, “My story: Struggling, bullying, suicide, self-harm” to YouTube.
+Todd’s video, viewed more than 17 million times, explained how a stranger convinced her to show her breasts on camera and then blackmailed her with these photos.
+The stranger posted the picture on social media and used it as the profile pictures for fake accounts he used to befriend Todd.
 A week after her death, Canada began drafting national anti-bullying legislation.

 What You Can Do After Learning About the History of Cyberbullying

 These cases illustrate how cyberbullying continuously evolves with new technology.
 It’s imperative for families and friends to recognize the signs of cyberbullying and self-harm and give much-needed support to victims.
 The first step parents can take is to have an open and honest line of communication with your children.
 Talk through the history of cyberbullying and what it looks like now.
 The technology conversation is ongoing and constantly evolving, and speaking regularly about important issues like cyberbullying, sexting, and online predation is important.